KhartesViewer/khartes/README.md

 Also, the video does not describe the user's key presses and button presses.

-But here are some general user-interface aspects that you should have gathered from the video.
+Here are some general user-interface aspects that you should have gathered from the video:

-Each node that the user creates is added to a surface (the fragment);
+* Each node that the user creates is added to a surface (the fragment);
-this surface is displayed in map view in the Fragment View.
-Of course, if the new nodes all form a line, only a line, rather than a surface, is shown in the Fragment view.
+this surface is displayed in the map view under the Fragment View.
+Of course, if the new nodes form a line, rather than a surface, it is shown in the Fragment View.
 Once the user creates nodes in more than one Data Slice, a surface can be created, and this surface is shown in the Fragment View.

-In each Data Slice, the fragment is drawn as a line; this represents the intersection between the fragment and the Data Slice.
+* In each Data Slice, the fragment is drawn as a line; this represents the intersection between the fragment and the Data Slice.
 If any nodes lie on the plane of the slice, they are shown as red circles.
 When the cursor passes near a node, the node turns from red to cyan.

-The color of the fragment line in the Data Slices, and the color of the triangular mesh in the Fragment View, match the color of the fragment, as shown in the Fragments tab in the Control Area.
+* The color of the fragment line in the Data Slices, and the color of the triangular mesh in the Fragment View, match the color of the fragment, as shown in the Fragments tab in the Control Area.